 - Show the babysitter around the house.
 Explain door keys and locks, heating and cooling systems, and where the telephone is.

-- Tell the babysitter where you’re going and when you’ll be back, and leave a contact phone number (preferably a mobile).
+- Tell the babysitter where you’re going and when you’ll be back.
+Leave your mobile phone number and also the number of another trusted adult in case you’re not available.

-- Give the sitter information about giving your child medicine, if necessary.
-Also let the sitter know about any other medical issues, such as your child’s asthma plan.
+- Give the babysitter information about giving your child medicine, if necessary.
+Also let the sitter know about any other medical issues – for example, your child’s asthma plan.

 - Explain any food allergies or intolerances, or any food not allowed.